-Over the past 14 years, I’ve learned a lot about State Farm.
+Over the past 15 years, I’ve learned a lot about State Farm claims.
 Here, I’ll discuss several State Farm car accident settlements.
 I’m also going to talk about State Farm dog bite and attack claims.

 We’ll talk about State Farm’s first settlement offer.
 But I won’t stop there.

 You’ll hear about soft tissue cases with State Farm.
 And fractures too.